timothypratley/power-turtle/resources/public/lessons/en/advanced/9-conj3.md

 ???

-Here is one aspect of Power Turtle that did not work out very well...
+* Here is one aspect of Power Turtle that did not work out very well...

-This is an email I received:

 Dear Tim